django-json-api/django-rest-framework-json-api/README.rst

-Set the ``resource_name`` property on the object to ``False``, and the data will be returned as it is above.
+Set the ``resource_name`` property on the object to ``False``, and the data will be returned without modification.

 ------